TheoHatzis/TheoHatzis.github.io/docs/Theo_Hatzis_3.md

 * PMIC Chipsets and DCDC validation

 * 3G and LTE Modem platforms verification.
-RF and PA with PSU measurements
+RF measurements related to the PA, Transciever and PMU